dlang-tour/english/basics/alias-strings.md

 allocating memory.
 The standard function `std.algorithm.splitter` for example splits a string by newline without any memory allocations.

-Beside the UTF-8 `string` there are two more types:
+Besides the UTF-8 `string` there are two more types:

     alias wstring = immutable(wchar)[]; // UTF-16
     alias dstring = immutable(dchar)[]; // UTF-32